How to Make Money with Penny Stocks - Investment Guide

 Why does this matter?
 Two reasons: the ease with which you can place trades and the quality of information you can get about the company.

-The second reason is more seriously.
+The second reason is more serious.
 Pay close attention to where a penny stock trades.
 If it's on the OTCBB (operated by the Financial Industry Regulatory Authority), the company has met at least the minimum standards of keeping its financial statements up to date.
 If it's on the Pink Sheets, it may not have met even those requirements.

 Pink Sheet stocks don't have to provide reliable financial information.
 All you can do is guess what's going to happen.
-The more data you have and the more accurate it is, the more smarter your financial decisions can be.
+The more data you have and the more accurate it is, the smarter your financial decisions can be.

 What Happens When Exchange-Listed Stocks are Cheap?